 Joining the Ninjutsu classes is easy.
 Just fill out the form below and we will give you a call back as soon as we can.
 (Please bare in mind this is a small club and not a professional organisation, so it may be a few days before we get back to you, so please be as patient with us, just as we will be with you when you start training!!!)
+For this reason putting the correct telephone number in the form is more important than your email.
 We just want to have a chat with you to ascertain whether you are the right person to join our club, and likewise if our club is right for you.

 Some people have some rather strange ideas of what Taijutsu or Ninjutsu is all about, so we like to make sure you know what you are actually getting into, and some people (often very few), want to train for the wrong reasons.
 Unfortunately, we cannot in good conscience train these people, so please fill out the form in it’s entirety.
 Feel free in the message body section to tell us a little bit about why you want to train in Taijutsu.
 And rest assured that we would never pass this information onto a third party and we will not bombard you with marketing material.
 We just generally wish to communicate with you about starting a practice that we are very passionate about! 😉

 We do have one stipulation: “If you can’t laugh; you can’t train!”
 Keeping a sense of humour whilst training is vitally important: we don’t want anyone taking themselves too seriously!